Support for prospective grant applicants and recipients.

 It also enables you to network with others in your profession, apply for professional status as a Chartered Geographer, participate in any of our 31 active research groups and access the Society’s academic journals.
 Fellows and members can also receive expert advice on fieldwork and expeditions.

-Candidates may only have one grant application pending at a time.
+Candidates may only apply for one grant within an annual cycle (deadlines October to April).
 The exceptions are:

 No. While the RGS-IBG encourages the highest quality research and fieldwork practice and university-led projects, in which students gain fieldwork experience, department led fieldtrips will not be supported through this grant scheme.